41 Famous Landmarks in Ireland For Your Bucket List

 If you are an art lover, you should know that there's a national gallery a short walk away from the Trinity College of Dublin that is worth visiting.

-Established in 1854, this gallery holds an extensive collection of paintings and other artistic works in the form of drawings, prints, sculptures, photographs, miniatures, glass, and furniture.
+Established in 1854, this gallery is one of the most famous cultural landmarks in Ireland.
+It holds an extensive collection of paintings and other artistic works, from drawings and prints to sculptures and furniture.

-There’s a collection available for sale here as well for art enthusiasts who like to own prized possessions.
-The gallery is home to a renowned collection of European and Irish art done by famous artists.
+There's a collection available for sale here as well for art enthusiasts who like to own prized possessions.
+The gallery is home to a renowned European and Irish art collection done by famous artists.

 Kilmainham Gaol Museum, Dublin

-While most Irish landmarks have a very colourful heritage, some others have a more tragic past.
-One such attraction is the Kilmainham Gaol Museum; a prison now turned museum for onlookers to gain a glimpse into the shelter in which it detained prisoners accused of severe crimes to petty offences.
+While most Irish landmarks have a very colourful heritage, others have a more tragic past.
+One such attraction is the Kilmainham Gaol Museum; a prison now turned museum for onlookers to gain a glimpse into the shelter that detained prisoners accused of severe crimes to petty offences.

 The prison's primary role was probably during the Anglo-Irish war when it was run by British troops to imprison Irish revolutionaries.
-The permanent exhibition at the museum covers three main aspects, such as its social history, Irish nationalism and republicanism, and the restoration of Kilmainham Gaol.
+The permanent exhibition at the museum covers three main aspects: its social history, Irish nationalism and republicanism, and the restoration of Kilmainham Gaol.